TeCSAR-UNCC/gem5-SALAM/README.md

 git clone https://github.com/TeCSAR-UNCC/gem5-SALAM
 ```

 When building gem5-SALAM, there are multiple different binary types that can be created.
 Just like in gem5 the options are debug, opt, fast, prof, and perf.
+We recommend that users either use the opt or debug builds, as these are the build types we develop and test on.

 Below are the bash commands you would use to build the opt or debug binary.